 If you cook for your dog or share your food with them, make sure to avoid giving them anything that has been cooked with onions.
 This includes broth, which may contain onion as an ingredient.

 If you buy pre-made broth, check the label for onions and choose a brand that doesn’t include them.
-Also, watch out for onion powder, which is often used in pre-made foods and can be harmful to dogs.
+Also, watch out for onion powder, which is often used in pre-made foods and can harm dogs.

-It’s important to note that all parts of the onion, including the juice, flesh, and leaves, can cause issues for dogs.
+It’s important to note that all parts of the onion, including the juice, flesh, and leaves, can cause dog issues.
 So, it’s best to avoid cooking with onions or using onion powder when preparing food for your dog.

 Related Post: Can Dogs Eat Acai?
 Exploring the Safety and Benefits